handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 :::

 ## High-contrast theme
 It's essential to make content easy to read and distinguish, particularly for users with visual impairments.
 High contrast between elements improves readability and user comfort during prolonged interaction.
-The recommended [minimum contrast ratio](https://www.w3.org/WAI/WCAG21/quickref/#contrast-minimum) for text against images or backgrounds is 4.5:1, as outlined by the Web Content Accessibility Guidelines (WCAG).
+The recommended [minimum contrast ratio](https://www.w3.org/WAI/WCAG21/quickref/#contrast-minimum) for text against images or backgrounds is 4.5:1.
 To achieve this level of contrast, consider the following options:

 * Customize the default Handsontable theme using your own CSS settings.
 * Utilize tools designed for this purpose, such as the [High Contrast](https://chrome.google.com/webstore/detail/high-contrast/djcfdncoelnlbldjfhinnjlhdjlikmph) extension offered by Google for Chrome.